 Why Your Liver is Central to Blood Sugar, Hormones, and Heart Health

 Our liver and its processes do not get the spotlight they deserve!
-Knowing how the liver functions and its connection to other organs will help you become aware of how our bodily systems rely on one another and just how crucial the liver is to overall health.
+Knowing how the liver functions and its connections to other organs will help you understand how our bodily systems rely on one another and just how crucial the liver is to overall health.

 The Liver: Your Body’s Metabolic Command Center